 What Trello Is Good At

-Easy to Use: Trello’s usability is one of the biggest reasons it’s on our list of the best project management tools.
+Easy to use: Trello’s usability is one of the biggest reasons we (and a lot of other folks) love it.
 It’s as intuitive as it gets, making a great solution for smaller teams looking for a no-brainer solution.
-Even non-technical users can navigate the platform without any hassle or headaches—it’s familiar and simple yet powerful enough to streamline your project management processes.
+Even non-technical users can navigate the platform without hassle—it’s familiar and simple yet powerful enough to keep your team organized for years to come.

-From starting a new project to onboarding new team members, everything is straightforward and takes just a few clicks.
+From starting a new project to onboarding new team members, everything takes just a few clicks.
 Since simplicity is at Trello’s core, there’s virtually no learning curve.
 You can sign up now and be managing your next project in less than five minutes.
 It’s that easy.

-We use custom buttons a lot.
-The one we use the most automatically moves a card from one list to the next and then assigns it to a new team member after an action is marked complete.
-We never have to worry about remembering to tag the next person, making it a worry-free solution for our business.
+Custom buttons: We used these a lot.
+You can set them up to take specific actions when they’re clicked.
+We used them to automatically move cards from one column to the next and assign new team members after an item was marked as done.
+We never had to worry about remembering to tag the next person, making it a worry-free solution for our team.

-Extended Functionality Options: One of the most significant reasons teams—ourselves included— love Trello is because of its simplicity.
-Out of the box, it’s easy to use with virtually no learning curve.
-But there are numerous features you can use to extend the platform’s functionality.
+Extended functionality options: Out of the box, it’s easy to use with virtually no learning curve.
+But there are numerous ways to extend its capabilities.
 From Butler automations to Power-Ups and integrations, it offers just the right amount of power without sacrificing its claim to fame.

 With Power-Ups, you can integrate tools you’re already using, like Slack, Google Drive, Zoom, and Microsoft Teams, into your Trello workflows to create automations that span all of your tools.
 Inside Trello, you’ll find Power-Ups for file management, communication, analytics and reporting, and more.
 These extended capabilities help take a basic Trello board to the next level.

-Team Collaboration Features: Team collaboration is at the heart of the project management process and Trello doesn’t fail to deliver.
-It comes with a wide range of collaboration tools, including comments, document sharing, @mentions of teammates, and notifications as well.
+Team collaboration: Team collaboration is at the heart of the project management process and Trello doesn’t fail to deliver.
+It comes with a wide range of collaboration options, including comments, document sharing, @mentions of teammates, and notifications as well.
 Managers can assign team members to the appropriate cards so users always know what’s on their agenda.

-Plus, users can comment on cards, tag each other, and keep conversations centralized to each task so it all stays in one place.
-Each user can configure notifications via email, desktop, and push notifications as well to customize the experience based on their preferences.
+Plus, users can comment on cards, tag each other, and keep conversations centralized to each task so everything stays in one place.
+Each user can also configure notifications via email, desktop, and push to customize the experience based on their preferences.

-Great Value: While some project management tools cost a lot and don’t deliver, Trello takes the opposite approach—it’s affordable yet delivers a lot of bank for your buck.
+Great value: While some project management tools cost a lot and don’t deliver, Trello takes the opposite approach—it’s affordable yet delivers a lot of bank for your buck.
 Even if you have no budget, there’s a free-forever plan that comes with unlimited cards and lists as well as up to ten boards per team.
-So, you can invite your whole team and use it for free, as long as you have fewer than ten boards.
+You can invite your whole team and use it for free, as long as you have fewer than ten boards.

 Many businesses stay on the free plan forever because it comes with more than enough.
 But if you ever need to upgrade, paid plans start at just $5 per user and include unlimited storage, custom fields, and advanced checklists.
 Simply put, you get a ton of value regardless of the plan you’re on.

-Great For Organizations Using Other Atlassian Products: Trello is just one of many tools offered by Atlassian.
-So for larger teams that are currently using or planning to use other Atlassian cloud products, like Jira Software, Jira Service Management, Jira Work Management, Confluence, or Statuspage, it can fit seamlessly within your suite of tools.
+Great if you use other Atlassian products: For larger teams that are currently using or planning to use other Atlassian cloud products, like Jira Software, Jira Service Management, Jira Work Management, Confluence, or Statuspage, Trello will fit seamlessly alongside them.

 While this isn’t a Trello-specific feature, you can add an Atlassian Access subscription to your plan.
 This is an enterprise-grade security feature that includes SAML single sign-on and two-factor authentication.
 For just $4 per user per month, you can get identity and access management tools from a centralized admin console for Trello and all of your Atlassian products.

-Versatile Use Cases: Trello is best known for its project management features.
+Unmatched versatility: Trello is best known for its project management features.
 But beyond that, it can be used for dozens of other potential use cases.
-It’s flexible enough to manage editorial calendars, brainstorm new ideas, track and stay up-to-date with team meetings, and track tasks.
-You can use Trello as an internal resource hub, event project management, tracking and managing clients, and so much more.
+It’s flexible enough to manage editorial calendars (we used it this way), brainstorm new ideas, track and stay up-to-date with team meetings, and track tasks.
+You can use Trello as an internal resource hub, event management, tracking and managing clients, and so much more.

 While the vast majority of people using Trello rely on it for business and work-related purposes, it’s even versatile enough for personal use cases.
-It works really well for staying organized for things like planning a wedding or family reunion.
+It works really well for staying organized for things like planning a wedding, staying on top of homework, or getting ready for a family reunion.
 This is definitely an area where Trello shines over other project management tools that are strictly for business use.

 If you’ve outgrown spreadsheets and unorganized to-do lists for your managing tasks, you can sign up for Trello and move all of your tasks there in less than an hour.
 It’s even a simple way for individuals to separate work-related tasks from what needs to get done in their personal lives.